resbaz/nectar-cloud-lessons/Planning/notes.md

-Damian : book elounge or main meeting room, 3rd floor doug macdonald.

 # Notes

 We are targeting the power user: but focusing as much as possible on the dashboard.

 We are creating a course that those who take can then take ownership of and spread the word to others.

 The intent is to create a really good 1 day course.
-In time we may add a second day for real power users (see stretch goals).
+In time we may add a second day for real power users (see [stretch goals](stretch_goals.md)).

 Alpha course is set to be delivered in August.
 Beta course is set to be delivered in September.